Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 To optimize your Azure blobs and connected applications for availability, performance, capacity, security, and cost-efficiency, it is essential to follow these best practices:

-- Keep an eye on performance: Regularly track key performance metrics to promptly identify and resolve issues.
-Metrics like “Transaction Count”, “Ingress”, and “Egress” help you quickly spot bottlenecks and pinpoint infrastructure components that may need optimization.
-“Success E2E Latency” and “Success Server Latency” metrics are crucial for detecting issues and conflicts with client-side resources that could affect data transmission speed.
-Additionally, the “Availability” metric allows you to identify failing storage requests, which might indicate server timeouts or issues within the Azure storage infrastructure across regions.
+• Keep an eye on performance: It's important to regularly check key performance metrics so you can quickly spot and fix any issues that arise.
+Metrics like "Transaction Count," "Ingress," and "Egress" are great for identifying bottlenecks and figuring out which parts of your infrastructure might need a little tweaking.
+Don't forget about "Success E2E Latency" and "Success Server Latency"—these metrics are vital for catching problems and conflicts with client-side resources that could slow down data transmission.
+Plus, keeping an eye on the "Availability" metric can help you spot any failing storage requests, which might signal server timeouts or issues within the Azure storage infrastructure across different regions.

-- Analyze Storage Capacity: Assess the capacity of accounts, containers, and Blobs to meet demand and ensure efficient service for an optimal user experience.
-The “Used Capacity” metric allows you to confirm that adequate storage is allocated for mission-critical services, while the “Blob Container Count” and “Blob Count” metrics provide insights into the number of stored containers and blob objects, as well as the capacity utilized by each container.
-Additionally, the “Blob Capacity” and “Blob Provisioned Size” metrics help you understand the storage allocation for each Blob service.
+• Analyze Storage capacity: It's crucial to assess the capacity of your accounts, containers, and blobs to ensure they can handle demand and provide a seamless user experience.
+The "Used Capacity" metric is handy for confirming that you have enough storage allocated for your essential services.
+Meanwhile, the "Blob Container Count" and "Blob Count" metrics give you a clearer picture of how many containers and blob objects you have, as well as how much capacity each container is using.
+Additionally, the "Blob Capacity" and "Blob Provisioned Size" metrics help you understand how storage is allocated for each Blob service.

-- Maintain Account Security: Strengthen account security by monitoring for suspicious activity and traffic using “Ingress”, “Egress”, and “Transaction Count” metrics.
-The “Transaction Count” metric also provides a comprehensive view of user behavior.
-By examining transaction flows, you can detect significant usage differences, which may indicate unauthorized requests or data leaks.
+• Maintain account security: To bolster your account security, keep an eye out for any suspicious activity and traffic by monitoring "Ingress," "Egress," and "Transaction Count" metrics.
+The "Transaction Count" metric also gives you a broader view of user behavior.
+By analyzing transaction flows, you can spot any significant usage discrepancies that might suggest unauthorized requests or potential data leaks.

 Choosing the right tool for Azure Blob storage monitoring